Mahimal: Origins

 According to the traditions of the community, the word Mahimal comes from the Persian word māhi (ماهی) meaning fish and the Arabic word mallāḥ (ملاح) meaning boatman.
 The Mahimal are said to become Muslims through the efforts of the Sufi saint, Shah Jalal, and his disciples.
 They are found along the banks of the Sonai and Barak rivers, predominantly in Assam's Barak Valley districts though some can also be found in the Sylhet District.
-The community converse in the Sylheti dialect of the Bengali language.
+The community converse in the Sylheti language.

 Present circumstances

 The Mahimal were a community of inland fishermen, but most are now settled agriculturists.
 They are mainly marginal farmers, growing paddy and vegetables.
 A small number of Mahimal have taken petty trade.
-The Mahimal live in multi-ethnic villages, occupying their own quarters, referred to as paras.
+The Mahimal live in multi-ethnic villages, referred to as paras.
 They are strictly endogamous and marry close kin.
 Historically, the community practised village exogamy, but this is no longer the case.

 Traditionally, the Mahimals are localised on the banks and nearby areas of rivers and other natural water bodies owing to their customary occupation of fishing.
 So, roads and other means of modern communications lack in their villages.
 Even there are some village like Kalachori Par where water remains at least for 6-months.
-The flood damages all paddy fields; there is no communication system, no road, no electricity, and the percentage of literacy is 1%.
-The government is not taking any steps and the gram panchayat are considered corrupt, taking all the money with the community going backward day by day.

 On the socio-economic front also, they are lagging behind the other communities due to their illiteracy and backwardness in education.
 Due to all-round backwardness, they have been the easy prey in the clutches of the so-called high caste people.